DJ Adam Freeland Creates and Remixes With the Future in Mind

 Requests for Remixes

 Freeland sustained his windfall with remixes and delivered the single “How To Fake Your Own Life.”
-He also conceived innumerable tracks exclusively for the video game Juiced 2: Hot Import Nights.
+He also conceived numerous tracks exclusively for the video game Juiced 2: Hot Import Nights.
 Other songs by Freeland were picked up and added to other video games, too.

 Questions & Answers